Savannah Guthrie’s brother-in-law could be prime suspect in missing mom case, journalist claims

 — Pima County Sheriff's Department (@PimaSheriff) February 3, 2026

-Sheriff Chris Nanos revealed an additional development that has complicated the investigation: A ransom note was sent to a local Arizona news outlet shortly after Guthrie vanished.
+Sheriff Chris Nanos revealed an additional development: A ransom note was sent to a local Arizona news outlet shortly after Guthrie vanished.

 According to Nanos, the message included specific details about Guthrie’s home and what she was reportedly wearing the night she disappeared.

-While authorities have not confirmed the authenticity or legitimacy of the note, they said it is being taken seriously.
+While authorities have not confirmed the authenticity or legitimacy of the note, they said that it was being taken seriously.

 One station, CBS affiliate KOLD-TV, reported receiving an email that appeared to be connected to the alleged ransom demand and immediately forwarded it to law enforcement.